John1s/CatFlip/README.md

     /api/cats?text=hello&tag=cute&scale=150&alpha=5

-Additional transformations can be created in the transformation folder by implementing the transformation interface.
+The transformation interface and transformation folder allows the addition of additional transformations as needed.

 ## API Documentation